Mobile Geofencing

 • In-App Notifications

 The best application of geofencing is to send personalized in-app notifications.
-When users enter your geofenced area, you can send personalized offers nudging them to walk into your store.
+When users enter your geofenced area, you can send personalized offers, nudging them to walk into your store.

 • Third-Party App Notifications